40thieves/webpack-sentry-plugin/README.md

 - `deleteAfterCompile`: Boolean determining whether source maps should be deleted on the build server after the webpack compile finishes.
 Defaults to `false`

+- `createReleaseRequestOptions`: Object of options or function returning object of options passed through to the underlying `request` call on release creating; see the [request library documentation](https://github.com/request/request#requestoptions-callback) for available options.
+  - If a function is provided, it is given one argument: req, an object of options (including url, auth, and body) that the plugin is sending to the underlying request call.
+(This is useful if you want to configure the request dynamically based on request data such as the filename.)

-- `requestOptions`: Object of options passed through to the underlying `request` call; see the [request library documentation](https://github.com/request/request#requestoptions-callback) for available options.
+- `uploadFileRequestOptions`: Object of options or function returning object of options passed through to the underlying `request` call on file uploading; see the [request library documentation](https://github.com/request/request#requestoptions-callback) for available options.
+  - If a function is provided, it is given one argument: req, an object of options (including url, auth, and body) that the plugin is sending to the underlying request call.
+(This is useful if you want to configure the request dynamically based on request data such as the filename.)

 ### What is a `release`?